Obligations and conditions

 Summary of the standard conditions applied to Customs brokers' licences

-- The licence holder must do all things necessary to ensure that persons that participate in the work of the customs broker are
+- The licence holder must do all things necessary to ensure that persons that participate in the work of the customs broker are fit and proper persons.

 - A nominee broker must not act in his or her own right at any time while he or she is a nominee of a customs broker.